View and edit device details

 The detail view appears in the workspace.

-1. Select Write or Write all.
+1. After you have made your changes, select Write or Write all.

 The parameters from the configured device are overwritten with those from the physical device.